-The Group is exposed to equity price risk through its investment in equity securities measured at FVTPL for the year end 30 April 2021.
-The Group's equity price risk is concentrated on equity instruments quoted on the Stock Exchange.
+The Group is exposed to equity price risk through its investment in equity securities measured at FVTPL and unlisted equity investment measured at FVTOCI for the year end 30 April 2022.
+The Group's equity price risk is concentrated on equity instruments quoted on the Stock Exchange and unlisted equity investment quoted by valuation techniques.
 The management manages the exposure to price risk by maintaining a portfolio of investments with different risk and return profiles.